- Name of Service - Educational Effectiveness

-Surrey County Council hold information about young people living or attending education in our area, including about their education and training history.
-This is to support the provision of their education up to the age of 19 (and beyond this age for those with a special educational need or disability).
+Surrey County Council holds information about young people living or attending education in our area, including about their education and training history.
+This is to support the provision of their education up to the age of 19 (and beyond this age for those with a current EHC plan).
 Under parts 1 and 2 of the Education and Skills Act 2008, education institutions and other public bodies (including the DfE, police, probation and health services) may pass information to us to help us to support these provisions.

 Pupils aged 16+

-We will also share relevant information about pupils not in education, training or employment (such as their contact details) aged 16+ with the provider of youth support services as they have responsibilities in relation to the education or training of 13-19 year olds under section 507B of the Education Act 1996.
+We will also share relevant information about pupils not in education, training or employment (such as their contact details) aged 16+ with the provider of youth support services as they have responsibilities in relation to the education or training of 13 to 19 year olds under section 507B of the Education Act 1996.